swiffyjk/s3mo-the-re-up/README.md

 ### This is a work-in-progress.
 Stay tuned!

 # Sims 3 Mod Organizer: The Re-Up (S3MO)
-Organize Mods/CC for the Sims 3 and find conflicting resources.
+Organize Mods/CC for The Sims 3 and find conflicting resources.

 # Credits